 Enjoy 5 days of food at Taste of London.
 Sample dishes from some of London’s best restaurants, take part in a masterclass and purchase some mouthwatering food and drinks from the farmers market.
 Take part in VIP taste experiences and learn new ways to prepare your meals from some of the world’s best chefs.

 Where: Regents Park

-How much: Day tickets from £17 or multiple entry from £30
+How much: Day tickets from £13 or multiple entries from £26

 Live at Chelsea

-Set against a beautiful backdrop, Live at Chelsea is a series of individual concerts with seating tickets available.
-Performers include the Kaiser Chiefs on Thursday, Jeff Beck on Friday, James Blunt on Saturday and the festival ends with a musical celebration on the Sunday.
+Set against a beautiful backdrop, Live at Chelsea is a series of individual concerts with seated tickets available.
+Performers include TOTO and The Gipsy Kings, amongst others, and the festival ends with a musical celebration on the Sunday.
 There is also the option to add dining packages to your concert ticket.